Nuclear data measurements with neutrons (funded by TAMU National Labs Office)

-Spectroscopic neutron measurements: We perform neutron measurements using organic scintillation detectors to inform nuclear security, nuclear data and nuclear physics research.
-At present we work with several EJ-309 liquid organic scintillation detector and our expanding measurements with barium-fluoride and p-Terphenyl detectors.
+We perform neutron measurements using organic scintillation detectors to inform nuclear security, nuclear data and nuclear physics research.
+For instance, we are working with Los Alamos National Labs to measure multiplicity of Pu-240.
+At present, we work with several EJ-309 liquid organic scintillation detectors and are expanding measurements with barium-fluoride and p-Terphenyl detectors.
 Machine learning methods are being studied to unfold neutron detector response from organic liquid scintillators.
 These reconstructed spectra can help inform nuclear security, nuclear physics, nuclear data, and health physics applications.

 Advanced Nuclear Fuel Safety and Security (funded by T3-TAMU): We are studying advanced nuclear fuel based on TRISO particles to be used in very high temperature reactors.
 Our objective is to improve the operation of such automated fuel cycles with radiation measurements of burnup and used nuclear fuel of pebbles.
 The present funding will be used to develop barium fluoride and p-Terphenyl detector.
 This work will also be used to understand the policy implications of future deep burn TRISO particle based reactors.
 This work will utilize very fast signal processing techniques performed on-the-fly using microelectronics.